Charity-Mutembei/WIKIMEDIA-MOCK-2/README.md

 ##### This is a frontend project for the wikimedia [ Setup Frontend Web App for Toolhub records management](#) needing a tool to be likened to a citation hunt.
-The project has been pushed to the repository - [wikimedia-mock-landing-page ](https://github.com/Charity-Mutembei/WIKIMEDIA-MOCK-2).
+The project has been pushed to the repository - [wikimedia-mockup-page](https://github.com/Charity-Mutembei/WIKIMEDIA-MOCK-2).
 This mock design is inspired by the [Citation Hunt Tool](https://citationhunt.toolforge.org/en?id=003f78f5).
+The project is also deployed [here](charitymutembei.pythonanywhere.com/).

 <br>